simonw/datasette/docs/authentication.rst

 ``ds_actor`` cookies can optionally include a signed expiry timestamp, after which the cookies will no longer be valid.
 Authentication plugins may chose to use this mechanism to limit the lifetime of the cookie.
 For example, if a plugin implements single-sign-on against another source it may decide to set short-lived cookies so that if the user is removed from the SSO system their existing Datasette cookies will stop working shortly afterwards.

-To include an expiry, add a ``"e"`` key to the cookie value containing a `base62-encoded integer <https://pypi.org/project/python-baseconv/>`__ representing the timestamp when the cookie should expire.
+To include an expiry, add a ``"e"`` key to the cookie value containing a base62-encoded integer representing the timestamp when the cookie should expire.
 For example, here's how to set a cookie that expires after 24 hours:

 .. code-block:: python

     import time
-    import baseconv
+    from datasette.utils import baseconv

     expires_at = int(time.time()) + (24 * 60 * 60)